OliverBrewster/OliverBrewster.github.io/docs/_posts/2019-01-15-Automated_Blinds.markdown

 ---

 ### Project Summary:
 This was a solo project undertaken to automate the task of raising and lowering bedroom blinds.
-This was completed with simply using two lasers and photo-sensitive resistors to accurately measure the binary state of the blind position.
-A DC motor and driver were fitted inside of the blind for discrete actuation, and a simple arduino script was used for logic.
+This was completed by simply using two lasers and photo-sensitive resistors to accurately measure the binary state of the blind position.
+A DC motor and driver were fitted inside of the blind for discrete actuation, and a simple Arduino script was used for logic.

-Although not the most technically complex project in the list, this is significant for its reliability and longevity.
+Although not the most technically complex project on the list, this is significant for its reliability and longevity.
 It has been changing state twice per day for 5 years with no need for maintenance so far!

 ### Gallery and Code